elgiva-stephen/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 3.
 Display current directory content in a long format Task 4.
 Display current directory content including hidden files Task 5.
-Display current directory content in long formt displayed numerically
+Display current directory content in long formt displayed numerically Task 6.
+Create a script that creates a directory in a /tmp/ directory